HotCakeX/Harden-Windows-Security/README.md

 Once you have those Firewall rules added, you can [use this method](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Event-Viewer#how-to-identify-which-windows-firewall-rule-is-responsible-for-a-blocked-packets) to see if any of the blocked connections were from/to those countries.

-> **Note**
+> [!IMPORTANT]\
-Threat actors can use VPN, VPS etc. to mask their originating IP address and location.
+> Threat actors can use VPN, VPS etc. to mask their originating IP address and location.
 So don't take this category as the perfect solution for network protection.

 <p align="right"><a href="#menu-back-to-top">💡 (back to categories)</a></p>